dimasna/sitemate-quiz/README.md

     docker-compose up
     ```

-3. Access the React app:
+3. Access the Frontend :

     Open your browser and go to [http://localhost:3000](http://localhost:3000).

-4. Access the Node.js API:
+4. Access the Backend:

     The Node.js API is available at [http://localhost:3001](http://localhost:3001).